Young Living’s Commitment to Ethical Practices

-On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) went into effect, requiring retailers and manufacturers above a certain size that are doing business in California to disclose measures used to track possible slavery and human trafficking in their supply chains.
-The disclosure is aimed at providing information to consumers, allowing them to make better, more informed choices about the products they buy and the companies they support.
+Since January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) has required all retailers and manufacturers above a certain size doing business in California to disclose all measures used to track possible slavery and human trafficking in their supply chains.
+This disclosure is aimed at providing information to consumers to help them make better, more informed choices about the products they buy and the companies they support.

-Young Living builds long-term relationships with suppliers who share its values and ethical commitments.
-All current and potential suppliers and subcontractors of Young Living must agree to comply with the Young Living Supplier Compliance Manual, which includes a commitment requiring Young Living suppliers to comply with all applicable laws and regulations of the country in which their products are manufactured for health and safety, child labor, wages and hours, discrimination, forced labor, etc.
+Young Living builds long-term relationships with suppliers who share our values and ethical commitments.
+All current and potential suppliers and subcontractors of Young Living must agree to comply with the Young Living Supplier Compliance Manual, which requires them to comply with all applicable laws and regulations concerning health and safety, child labor, wages and hours, discrimination, forced labor, etc., of the country in which their products are manufactured.

-The terms of the Young Living Supplier Code of Conduct specifically requires all suppliers and/or subcontractors to verify/certify that no raw materials, finished product, etc. purchased by Young Living has been manufactured, assembled, and packaged through the direct or indirect use of forced labor, bonded labor, child labor, or unsafe working conditions.
+The terms of the Young Living Supplier Code of Conduct specifically require all suppliers and/or subcontractors to verify and certify that no raw materials or finished products purchased by Young Living have been manufactured, assembled, or packaged by the direct or indirect use of forced labor, bonded labor, child labor, or under unsafe working conditions.
 Young Living suppliers and their subcontractors must post the Young Living Supplier Code of Conduct in the language of the suppliers’ workers and provide appropriate training to all workers on their rights within the Young Living Code of Conduct and the laws of the applicable country.

-All Young Living employees are required to participate in an ethics training course, which, in part, focuses on the practical implementation of human rights – in particular Health, Safety and Security, Diversity, Harassment and Bullying, Sexual Harassment, Privacy, Supplier Selection, and Fair Treatment of Suppliers.
-Additionally, all employees are given a copy and must agree to the Young Living Employee Handbook, which requires all employees to report any incidents of human trafficking and includes more detailed information on how to apply the Young Living Code of Ethics when interacting with suppliers.
+All Young Living employees are required to participate in an ethics training course, which focuses in part on the practical implementation of human rights—in particular those regarding health, safety and security, diversity, harassment and bullying, sexual harassment, privacy, supplier selection, and fair treatment of suppliers.
+Additionally, all employees are given a copy and must agree to the terms given in the Young Living Employee Handbook, which requires all employees to report any incidents of human trafficking and includes more detailed information on how to apply the Young Living Code of Ethics when interacting with suppliers.

-In accordance with the California Transparency in Supply Chains Act of 2010, Young Living is compliant in its disclosure of the efforts it is taking to eradicate slavery and human trafficking in the supply chain.
+In accordance with the DSA Code of Ethics and the California Transparency in Supply Chains Act of 2010, Young Living is compliant in our disclosure of the efforts we are taking to eradicate slavery and human trafficking in our supply chain.